Weight Loss Energy & Longevity Sexual Health How It Works Start Your Protocol

 How to get started through Tides

 Start with a short health assessment online.
 It covers your health history, current symptoms, goals, and any medications or conditions.
-A licensed physician reviews your assessment the same day.
+A licensed provider reviews your assessment the same day.

-Your physician will determine which compounds are clinically appropriate for your situation.
-If you want to discuss BPC-157 specifically, note this during your assessment.
-Your physician will address it based on your health profile.
+Your licensed provider will determine which compounds are clinically appropriate for your situation based on your health profile.

 Prescriptions are filled at a licensed U.S. compounding pharmacy and shipped to your door.
-Your physician remains available throughout your protocol.
+Your licensed provider remains available throughout your protocol.

 Setting realistic expectations